jihnordraven/comments-comments/README.md

 1. Needs to have docker desktop installed on your machine

+2. Create a new .env file -> Copy .local.env and paste it into .env

 ## Launch rabbitmq & postgres & redis with docker

 ```bash